nl-design-system/denhaag/components/File/README.md

 Files download should:

-- Be used for all downloads
+- Be used for all downloads.
 - Include file size and type.
 Showing the file size is particularly nice for users that are on reduced data allowences (i.e. mobile), and also offers an indication on how long a file might take to download.

 ### Don’ts

 Files download should:

-- Not be described as a file
+- Not be described as a file.

 ## References